vinicius-trev/jetson-nano-utils/README.md

-# jetson-nano-utils
+# Jetson Nano

-Utilities for the Nvidia Jetson Nano
+This repository contain instruction on how to install some tools on the Nvidia Jetson Nano 4GB board.
+It includes:
+* JETPACK Installation
+* jetson-stats
+* darknet-yolo (AlexeyAB)
+* AC9260 WiFi board
+* OpenCV compiled with CUDA
+* CSI Camera
+* Troubleshooting